mathesar-foundation/mathesar/docs/docs/install/linux-from-source.md

 - Domain name, or subdomain, for your installation.
 We will use `mathesar.example.com` as the domain for our website.

-!!! tip ""

-       Pay close attention to all commands / blocks of code as your FQDN/URL will be used in quite a few places.
-It is important you change it everywhere.

 ## Set up the Database